hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/schema-discovery.md

 Since discovery is enabled, all tables and views in the current schema are included in the persistence layer.
 The custom configuration details for the declared tables and views are honored.

-Tables and view &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.
+All tables and view &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.

-### Example #4 - Excluding Tables or Views from Discovery
+### Example #4 - Excluding Tables and Views from Discovery

 The configuration specifies tables and views that we want to exclude from the discovery: